 - CLA15 (up-to-date pathway plans for 16 years and under) had dropped by 3% from amber to red which was poor.
-This was due to current staffing issues. - CL a (up-to-date pathway plans for 18-25 year olds) showed 84% though sitting in amber, the relationship was far more better as it was more young person led.
+This was due to current staffing issues. - CL a (up-to-date pathway plans for 18-25 year olds) showed 84% though sitting in amber, the relationships were improving and they were more young person led which should be the case.

-In response to the question from the Panel relating to staffing within the service, the Panel heard that all positions in the service were filled, though there was budget to recruit more staff as required who had the right attitude and approach with working with young people.
+In response to the question from the Panel relating to staffing within the service, the Panel heard that all positions in the service were filled, though there was budget to recruit more staff as required who had the right aptitude and approach with working with young people.

-In response to the question from the Panel relating to the issues of pathways plans and the service's solution, the Panel heard that a pathway plan was a relationship between the young people and the professional which were often planned or scheduled in advance, this included writing about the young person with a combination of relationship building, knowledge, skills and discipline.
+In response to the question from the Panel relating to the issues of pathways plans and the service's solution, the Panel heard that a pathway plan was best developed through a good a relationship between the young people and the professional, a number of meetings were needed and these would be scheduled in advance.
+The plan writer needed skills for report writing in addition to relationship building, knowledge, skills and good self organisation.
 As the plan was the voice of the young person it was to be created in real time.
 Subsequently, robust conversations with professionals leading the pathway plans were being had.